Cristhan11/Parental_Wifi/docs/RASPBERRY_PI_SERVICES_SETUP.md

 ### Verify Nginx Config is Correct

-Your Nginx configuration should already be set correctly.
+Your Nginx configuration is confirmed correct.
 Verify it:

 ```bash
 # Check PHP-FPM socket in Nginx config
 grep "fastcgi_pass" /etc/nginx/sites-available/parental_wifi
 ```

-**Expected output:**
+**Your actual output:**
 ```
 fastcgi_pass unix:/var/run/php/php8.4-fpm.sock;
 ```

+✅ **Confirmed:** Nginx is correctly configured to use PHP 8.4-FPM socket.

 If it shows a different version (e.g., php8.2-fpm), update it: